 We live in a world where everything we need and everyone we need to know is at our fingertips.
 Wanna know why?
 We have the internet and a smartphone.
-There’s a special website where you can find almost everything you want to know and i’m gonna give it to you, ready?
+There’s a special website where you can find almost everything you want to know and I’m gonna give it to you, ready?
 Here it is: http://www.google.com

 This is how it works:

 - Search for potential playlists on Spotify that are specialized in your music genre.
-Don’t only look for the biggest ones out there but also search for the medium sized playlists that have 1000 – 10.000 followers
+Don’t only look for the biggest ones out there but also search for the medium-sized playlists that have 1000 – 10.000 followers

 - Click on the profiles that are connected to the playlist and see if you can find a name.
-If you find a name, google it and find his or hers Facebook, Instagram or Twitter page so you can send him a direct message.
+If you find a name, google it and find his or her Facebook, Instagram or Twitter page so you can send him a direct message.
 If you don’t find a name, check out on google if you can find out more about the company or account that is connected to the playlist.
 Wake up your inner Inspector Gadget!

 - If you found the person who owns the playlist: send a direct message without trying to sell your music to him.
-Just show him your respect by telling him that you admire his playlist and how much followers he have gained in the last few months.
+Just show him your respect by telling him that you admire his playlist and how much followers he has gained in the last few months.
 After having a small talk it’s time to let him know you’re a producer yourself and send him some music. “would be great if you could feature this in your playlist and let me know if there’s something I can do for you!”.

 - And now it all comes down to what we dutchies like to call: “Now we wait”.
-Hopefully he will think you’re a nice guy and he feels like you deserve to be in his playlist.
+Hopefully, he will think you’re a nice guy and he feels like you deserve to be in his playlist.
 There always is a possibility that this doesn’t happen, in that case: on to the next one!
 Never forget that this is a people business.

 If your track is being featured in some people’s Discover Weekly playlist and the algorithm notices that a lot of people are saving it into their private playlist or that a lot of people are replaying it that day/week, it will mean that you’ve created a good song.
-The algorithm will decide to share your track to more people because it tested well in the previous round.
+The algorithm will decide to share your track with more people because it tested well in the previous round.
 So that’s another way of getting heard on Spotify.
 Make good music!

 The market will decide if your track is worth being shared or listened to and that’s the most honest feedback you can get in my opinion.